We announce the passing of Jane Lazarre on June 19, 2025. We deeply mourn the loss of Jane and celebrate her life.

 Biography

-Jane Lazarre is a prize-winning writer of fiction and non-fiction and poetry.
-Her memoir, The Communist and The Communist’s Daughter, was published in Fall, 2017 by Duke University Press.
-In 2021 she published her first collection of poetry, Breaking Light.
-Her previous memoirs, Beyond the Whiteness of Whiteness: Memoir of A White Mother of Black Sons (reissued in a special 20th anniversary edition), Wet Earth and Dreams: A Narrative of Grief and Recovery, and The Mother Knot, are also published by Duke University Press.
-Other recent works include the essays, “Once White in America,” “On The Problems of Breathing in America” (both widely published on line), “Politics and Art,” in the anthology, The Racial Imaginary, Editor, Claudia Rankine et al.; and “Hoarding,” a story, in Hamilton Stone Review.
-Novels include Inheritance, Some Place Quite Unknown, The Powers of Charlotte, and Worlds Beyond My Control, reissued in winter, 2017, by Hamilton Stone Editions.
+Her memoirs, The Communist and The Communist’s Daughter, Beyond the Whiteness of Whiteness: Memoir of A White Mother of Black Sons, Wet Earth and Dreams: A Narrative of Grief and Recovery, and The Mother Knot, were all published by Duke University Press.
+Lazarre’s novels include Inheritance, Some Place Quite Unknown, The Powers of Charlotte, On Loving Men, Some Kind of Innocence, and Worlds Beyond My Control, reissued in winter, 2017, by Hamilton Stone Editions.
+In 2021 her first collection of poetry, Breaking Light, was published.

 Recent Blog